Skip to main content

 If you have any of these symptoms or think you may have atherosclerosis, please contact your GP.

-Since there isn’t a specific reason why arteries become narrowed or blocked by atheroma, anyone is at risk of getting atherosclerosis.
+Since there is no specific reason why arteries become narrowed or blocked by atheroma, anyone is at risk of getting atherosclerosis.
 However, there are some factors that can increase your chances of getting it, such as:

 • a family history of atherosclerosis or other heart problems